vfscalfani/teletype_mols/README.md

 demonstrates one way of printing molecules as ascii characters using RDKit.

 The `print_mol_ascii` function is likely most useful in an ipython console to quickly view molecules (i.e., not in a full Jupyter Notebook).
-Eventually I would like to adapt the script into a python argparse command line application for use in a terminal window, more generally.

 Here is an example of how molecules look.
 Atoms are printed with their standard symbols, and bonds are denoted with a `*`: